Hacking-OS/CartSystem/README.md

 # CartSystem (Demo Build)
 This repository is a **demo-only** snapshot of the CartSystem platform.
 It mirrors the production architecture but replaces sensitive configuration, data seeds, and several business flows with safe defaults so it can be shared publicly.
 Use it for reference, walkthroughs, or experimentation—not as a drop-in replacement for the original service.
+High-level architecture and day-two operations live under `docs/overview.md` and `docs/maintenance.md`.

 - Secrets and SMTP credentials are placeholders.
 - Database schema/data are expected to be recreated locally.